Frequently Asked Questions

 - What is a sole proprietor?

 A sole proprietor is an individual engaged in any business, profession, or occupation, but not as an employee.
-If your business is registered with the Kentucky Secretary of State as a Limited Liability Company (LLC), you are not a sole proprietor.
 All sole proprietors are required to register for an Occupational License tax account with the Louisville Metro Revenue Commission and to pay Occupational License taxes.

 - What additional forms or schedules do I need to include when filing my OL-3 net profit return?